decor

 Firstly we suggest you spend some time viewing the different types of Narrow boats available.
 Once registered at the Marina you can look at as many boats as you like.

-It is often said that the narrow boat will choose you rather than the other way, when you have found the boat of your dreams the staff at the marina can help you through the sales process.
+It is often said that the narrow boat will choose you rather than the other way, when you have found the boat of your dreams, the staff at the marina can help you through the sales process.

 The Marina recommends all second hand boats have a pre-purchase survey, there are three main types which are detailed in the survey section.